karlaugustnybo/Digital-Garden/guides/LATEX_GUIDE.md

 To update the KaTeX version:

 1. Update the CDN link in `Layout.astro`
-2. Update the local package: `pnpm update katex`
+2. Update the local package: `bun update katex`
 3. Test all mathematical content for compatibility

 ### Adding New Mathematical Symbols